 It’s the same with your customers.
 They expect an order to their relationship with you.
 If you serve them the wrong messaging, content, and offers at the wrong time, you’ll scare them off or make them think, “This isn’t for me.”

-There is an expected order to eCommerce lifecycle marketing emails.
+There is an expected order to automated eCommerce lifecycle marketing emails.
 This is why sending the same emails to everyone on your list could actually hurt your growth.
 If people receive emails that aren’t applicable to them, they’ll start to back away from your brand.

-Broadcast-style email blasts are a thing of the past.
+Full-list email blasts are a thing of the past.
 If you send blasts to your entire list, you risk alienating your subscribers.
 Every time they get an email that doesn’t apply to them, you’ll push them a little closer to unsubscribing.Email blasts are a thing of the past.
 If you send blasts to your entire list, you risk alienating your subscribers.
 Click To Tweet

 Instead, a majority of your emails should be segmented for different customer groups.
 There are lots of ways to segment your email campaigns, but the best way to send personalized content is to organize your emails according to the customer lifecycle.